o-ran-sc/ric-plt-rtmgr/README.md

   -loglevel string
         INFO | WARN | ERROR | DEBUG (default "INFO")
   -nbi string
         Northbound interface module to be used.
-Valid values are: 'httpGetter' (default "httpGetter") -rpe string
+Valid values are: 'httpGetter | httpRESTful' (default "httpGetter") -nbi-if string
+        Base HTTP URL where routing manager will be listening on (default "http://localhost:8888") -rpe string
         Route Policy Engine to be used.
 Valid values are: 'rmrpush | rmrpub' (default "rmrpush") -sbi string